 With good management of personal and social development, people diagnosed with ADHD in adulthood can still achieve positive outcomes with correct intervention by a trained therapist.
-Therapies such as Neurofeedback and cognitive behavioural therapy can improve self-esteem, work and learning skills in adults as well as in children.
+ADHD treatments and therapies such as Neurofeedback and cognitive behavioural therapy can improve self-esteem, as well as work and learning skills in adults and in children.

-With the support of a professional, there are a number of treatment options available to treat ADHD.
-A diagnosis should be seen as a step in the right direction, providing relief for patients to know that they are on a path forward to alleviating daily personal struggles and other behavioural or relationship issues.
-A professional may suggest counselling and coaching for the adult or child, their family and close friends as well as asking for support from employers or educators.
+With the support of a professional, there are a number of ADHD treatment options available.
+ADHD assessment and diagnosis should be seen as a step in the right direction, providing relief for patients to know that they are on a path forward to alleviating daily personal struggles and other behavioural or relationship issues.
+A professional may suggest counselling and coaching for the adult or child, their family and close friends, as well as asking for support from employers or educators.
 A professional may also prescribe medication, as well as neuromodulation therapies such as Neurofeedback or EEG biofeedback.
-A trained therapist will recommend one or more of these treatments depending on the severity of the disorder and how much it impacts on the daily life and well-being of the person.
+A trained therapist will recommend one or more of these ADHD treatments depending on the severity of the disorder and how much it impacts on the daily life and well-being of the person.